 If you're planning your next move, there are 7 things to do in Marrakech that you should add to your list.
 Keep reading to get the scoop.

-Marrakech, the fourth largest city in Morocco, is a city rich in color, culture and life.
-With an eclectic array of remarkable architecture and fascinating traditions, it is no wonder that Marrakech has become a popular destination for Europeans and Americans to purchase property.
+Marrakech, the fourth largest city in Morocco, is a city rich in colour, culture and life.
+With an eclectic array of remarkable architecture and fascinating traditions, it is no wonder that Marrakech has become a popular destination for Europeans and Americans to buy property.

-Buying or renting real estate in Marrakech offers a myriad of opportunities to explore the city in ways that many visiting tourists simply cannot.
+Buying or renting property in Marrakech offers a myriad of opportunities to explore the city in ways that many visiting tourists simply cannot.
 But first you need to know where to look.

 Here are seven things to do in Marrakech after you move.

 1. Immerse yourself in the Jemaa El Fnaa square

 Jemaa El Fnaa Square is a world unto itself.
 It is the city's main square, with a history dating back over 1,000 years.
 During the day, the square offers a bit of everything.
 Along the perimeter, you can find a collection of stalls ranging from food stalls to snake charmers to every merchandise vendor you can think of.
 As night falls, the square comes alive with musicians, performers, storytellers and other entertainment.

 Jemaa El Fnaa is a bustling open-air market that can be quite intimidating for tourists and newcomers.
 Vendors are constantly vying for your attention and enticing you to buy their wares, not to mention the already cacophonous buzz of the market.